MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 ### I can't see the deployment pipelines button

-If the following conditions aren't met, you won't be able to see the deployment pipelines button.
+If the following conditions aren't met, you can't see the deployment pipelines button.

 * You have a [Fabric license](../enterprise/licenses.md).